Parents & Students

 If you have time and are able to volunteer, either in the classroom or from home, please email your student’s advisory teacher and let them know.
 We appreciate all hands on deck.
 In addition, some of our special events can be greatly helped with parent volunteer.

-Donation of materials (IS THIS DUPLICATE CONTENT?)
+Donation of materials

 We are always in need of basic school supplies, especially dry erase markers, tissues, permanent markers, laminating sheets, etc. We are also trying to have a collection of tents and sleeping bags so that we can more easily take our kids camping.

 When we can’t take students on an outside learning experience, bring in an outside speaker can often be the next best thing.
 Speakers that connect directly to content, connect to career/college readiness, or offer socio-emotional support and motivation are helpful in building connections to the greater community.

 Our juniors and seniors are expected to job shadow, intern, and find mentors.
 Having a variety of potential groups to network with gives our students more choice in learning more about what they want their role in society to be.
 Partnering with businesses can also help us run fundraisers.